 For weeknight meals, shrimp is one of my favorites.
 It cooks so fast!
 So, it’s a perfect choice when you’re short on time.
 But these shrimp tacos pack a wallop for these ease of the recipe.

-To save time, we opted for readymade guacamole for the sauce, so all that’s left to do at this point it to heat your tortillas and cook the shrimp.
+To save time, we opted for ready made guacamole for the sauce, so all that’s left to do at this point it to warm your tortillas and cook the shrimp.
 Did I mention this a one pan meal?
 Sear your tortillas in your sauté pan, set them aside and then it’s time for some tequila shrimp magic.

 Only thing left to do is assemble your tequila shrimp tacos so you can chow down!

 Don’t these tequila shrimp tacos look awesome?
 The slaw is citrusy and bright with natural sweetness from the jicama and a melon-y bitterness from the cucumber.
 And goodness do I love the flavor of a slightly pickled onion!
 All of it mingled with the soapy fragrance of cilantro.
 So good!

 And the tequila shrimp!
 They are garlicky with a subtle heat.
 I love how they get coated in the sauce, which has just the right amount of tequila flavor mixed with salty, buttery, yumminess!